wrathematics/fastrand/README.md

 Fast uniform and gaussian (normal) random number generation.
 The package can be built to support a threaded backend via OpenMP or Intel Thread Building Blocks (TBB), as well as a GPU backend via NVIDIA's CUDA.
 The package is particularly useful for generating very large vectors for testing numerical algorithms.

+The quality of the random numbers is not as good as base R's.
+But they are generated much more quickly, for a quasi performance-vs-accuracy tradeoff.

 ## Installation